Joh Bjelke-Petersen: Police inquiry, downfall and resignation

 Throughout 1986, Bjelke-Petersen had pushed for approval of construction of the world's tallest skyscraper in the Brisbane CBD, which had been announced in May.
 The project, which had not been approved by the Brisbane City Council, enraged his backbenchers.
 During a party meeting, MP Huan Fraser confronted Bjelke-Petersen, saying "I know there is a bloody big payoff to you coming as a result of this.
 You're a corrupt old bastard, and I'm not going to cop it."

 By this time, Sparkes had also turned against Bjelke-Petersen, and was pressuring him to retire.
 On 7 October, Bjelke-Petersen announced he would retire from politics on 8 August 1988, the 20th anniversary of his swearing-in.

 Six weeks later, on 23 November 1987, Bjelke-Petersen visited Campbell and advised him to sack the entire Cabinet and appoint a new one with redistributed portfolios.
 Under normal circumstances, Campbell would have been bound by convention to act on Bjelke-Petersen's advice.
 However, Campbell persuaded Bjelke-Petersen to limit his demand to ask for the resignations of those ministers he wanted removed.
 Bjelke-Petersen then demanded the resignation of five of his ministers, including Gunn and Health Minister Mike Ahern.
 All refused.
 Gunn, believing Bjelke-Petersen intended to take over the police portfolio and terminate the Fitzgerald Inquiry, announced he would challenge for the leadership.
 Bjelke-Petersen persisted regardless and decided to sack three ministers—Ahern, Austin and Peter McKechnie—on the grounds of displaying insufficient loyalty.

 The next day, Bjelke-Petersen formally advised Campbell to sack Ahern, Austin and McKechnie and call an early election.
 However, Ahern, Gunn and Austin told Campbell that Bjelke-Petersen no longer had enough parliamentary support to govern.
 While Campbell agreed to the ouster of Ahern, Gunn and Austin, he was reluctant to call fresh elections for a legislature that was only a year old.
 He thus concluded that the crisis was a political one in which he should not be involved.
 He also believed that Bjelke-Petersen was no longer acting rationally.
 After Bjelke-Petersen refused numerous requests for a party meeting, the party's management committee called one for 26 November.
 At this meeting, a spill motion was carried by a margin of 38–9.
-Bjelke-Petersen boycotted the meeting, and thus did not nominate for the ensuing leadership vote, which saw Ahern elected as the new leader and Gunn elected as deputy.
+Bjelke-Petersen boycotted the meeting, and thus did not nominate for the ensuing leadership vote, which saw Ahern elected as the new leader and Gunn reelected as deputy.